Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 By 1865 the romantic interests of their oldest children drew the Lincoln and Harlan families together.
 At Lincoln's second inaugural celebration, Robert Todd Lincoln escorted Mary Harlan, a match approved by the Lincolns.
 Three years later, the couple married at the Harlan's Washington home.
 Just before the wedding, Lincoln's widow wrote to a friend, "A charming daughter will be my portion & one whom my idolized husband loved & admired."

 Senator Harlan remembered taking a drive with the Lincolns only days before the president's assassination, and found him transformed.
 "His whole appearance, poise and bearing had marvelously changed.
 He was, in fact, transfigured.
 That indescribable sadness which had previously seemed to be an adamantean element in his very being, had been suddenly exchanged for an equally indescribable expression of serene joy as if conscious that the great purpose of his life had been achieved."

 Shortly before, Lincoln had appointed Senator Harlan as Secretary of the Interior.
 He mentioned the change at his last public address from the White House, where he introduced Harlan to the crowd gathered on the lawn.
 Harlan eventually served one year under President Andrew Johnson before returning to the Senate.
-He also rode the Lincoln funeral train to Springfield and presided over early meetings of the Lincoln Monument Association.
+He also rode the Lincoln funeral train to Springfield, Illinois and presided over early meetings of the Lincoln Monument Association.

 Like President Lincoln, James Harlan had four children, three of whom had short life spans -- only the oldest lived to adulthood, married and raised a family.
 When their great-grandchildren died, both the Lincoln and Harlan families lost any known direct descendants, although other descendants remain.